 Koma Kulshan is a fine example of our company’s commitment to heritage conservation.
 Koma Kulshan is the Native-American name for Mount Baker in Washington State, and the Koma Kulshan Ranger Station is in the Mount Baker-Snoqualmie National Forest.
 After the site was added to the National Register of Historic Places in 1991, greater attention was paid to the maintenance.
-Brava composite roofing product was the ideal choice for a recent renovation project.
+One of the areas that required attention was the roof.
+Brava's composite shake roofing product was the ideal choice for a recent renovation project.

 View project details here: Koma Kulshan

 Historic Koma Kulshan cedar shake roof replacement

 About The Koma Kulshan

 The Ranger Station was first established in the 1930s.
 The site was cleared and the original buildings erected by men in the Civilian Conservation Corps, a New Deal work program for single, unemployed men.
 The first site plan shows six buildings, and later reports suggested that the steep cedar shingles roof with exposed rafter tails, and the large overhangs on the eaves, were considered to be significant architectural features.
 The challenge on any heritage site is to renovate the historic buildings with robust modern materials, while maintaining the original design and visual appeal.
 Enter Brava!